FDCC Competition Rules

 Colour Panel Cup

 The entrant dictates how the images are to be ordered when being displayed so as to achieve the best balance and impact of their panel.
-This is typically two rows of three images positioned one above the other.

 Some of the Images for the Panel Cup may have been shown in monthly competitions during the year, however there must be at least 50% new images in the panel which have not been shown in Monthly competitions